vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

      - This runs your container in **detached** mode
    * - \-\-net=host
      - This give your container access to your host operating system
-   * - \-\-env MAINHOST
-     - \-\-env stands for environment.
-MAINHOST is an environment

-       variable in your container that runs

-       in the contaniner on 127.0.0.1 normally.
    * - -v
      - This stands for **volume mapping**.
 It maps a local folder